gnu-octave/octave-doctest/README.rst

 The bugtracker is also there, let me know if you encounter any problems!

-This version, patched by Michael Walter for multiline support, is available at `http://github.com/catch22/doctest-for-matlab <http://github.com/catch22/doctest-for-matlab>`_
+This version, created by Michael Walter for multiline and Octave support (among other things), is available at `http://github.com/catch22/doctest-for-matlab <http://github.com/catch22/doctest-for-matlab>`_

 Published with MATLAB® 7.11